Do your favorite brands understand your needs? Do they have a personality that connects with you?

 Think of brand image like the consumer’s perspective of a brand’s values and identity.
 No matter what a company does, they can’t directly change their image.

 Keep in mind that not everyone shares the same ideas about your brand.
 As a result, there are a lot of nuanced tasks that go into these branding strategies.

-However, it is possible to position your brand in ways that positively influence your brand image, which boosts success.
+However, it’s possible to position your brand in ways that positively influence your brand image, which boosts success.

-Here are some of the more important, and often lesser-known, reasons that brand image is useful:
+Here are some of the more important, lesser-known reasons that brand image is useful.